 Figure 1: Body mass index (BMI) categories histograms for cases (infertile women) and controls (fertile women).
 (P value of chi square test < 0.0001).

 Call outs (citation) must be placed in the body of the manuscript to indicate where an image is to be located.
 Example:

-“A 12 year old male patient reported to Sri Ramakrishna College with a crown fracture of permanent mandibular right central incisor (Ellis Class III) and permanent maxillary right and left central incisors and permanent mandibular left central incisor (Ellis Class II) from trauma that happened 30 minutes before reporting.
+“A 12-year-old male patient reported to the Hospital with a crown fracture of permanent mandibular right central incisor (Ellis Class III) and permanent maxillary right and left central incisors and permanent mandibular left central incisor (Ellis Class II) from trauma that happened 30 minutes before reporting.
 There was an associated injury in the lower lip (Figure 1).”

-Once all of the preparation is complete and you have all of the information and files ready for submission, please go to the Homepage and register as an author through our New Author registration.
+Once all the preparation is complete and you have all the information and files ready for submission, please go to the Homepage and register as an author through ‘Our New Author Registration’.
 Once you are registered on the web site, you will be sent a username and password to the provided e-mail address.
-Using the same, you will login into the journal’s web site https://www.ijkecd.com/ and select Author.
+Using the same, you will login into the journal’s web site https://www.ijkecd.com/journalDetails/IJKECD and select Author.

-After logging into author’s account, follow the steps for submission available under Manual for Manuscript Submission.
+After logging into the author’s account, follow the steps for submission available under Manual for Manuscript Submission.
 Once the submission is completed, you will get a system generated ID for eg. JPJ1296170815.
-Using this ID you can track the status of your manuscript from submission till publication https://www.ijkecd.com/manuscriptTrack/IJKECD.
+Using this ID, you can track the status of your manuscript from submission till publication https://www.ijkecd.com/manuscriptTrack/IJKECD.